MrBrezina/mrbrezina.com/README.md

 home: True
 ---

-David Březina is a typeface designer, art director, writer, lecturer and managing director at Rosetta Type Foundry.
+David Březina is a typeface designer, art director, writer, lecturer and managing director at [Rosetta type design studio](https://rosettatype.com).
 He designed typefaces for a diverse palette of the world’s scripts, but focuses mostly on Gujarati and Latin.
 David holds a Master’s degree in computer science from Masaryk University in Brno (Czechia) and an MA in Typeface Design and PhD from the University of Reading (UK).
 His cross-disciplinary PhD thesis studied visual similarity and coherence of characters in typefaces for continuous reading in Latin, Cyrillic, and Devanagari scripts.
 {:.intro}

 ## Contact